marciamoss/bamazon/README.md

     DBPASSWORD=your db password
     DBDATABASE=your db name

-* If you don't have your own data you can use the shema.sql and seeds.sql in db folder to create a dummy database to run    this app.
+* If you don't have your own data you can use the schema.sql and seeds.sql in db folder to create a dummy database to run this app.

 * There are three views built in this app: